Study Materials Available

 Question

-The term 'Veda' is derived from the Sanskrit word 'vid', which means _____.
+The term 'Veda' is derived from which Sanskrit word meaning 'knowledge'?

 Answer